venicegeo/pzsvc-exec/README.md

 - '/execute': The meat of the program.
 Downloads files, executes on them, and uploads the results.
 See the Execute Endpoint Request Format section of this Readme for interface details.
 - '/description': When enabled, provides a description of this particular pzsvc-exec instance.
+- '/documentation': When enabled, provides a url containing documentation for this particular pzsvc-exec instance.
 - '/attributes': When enabled, provides a list of key/value attributes for this pzsvc-exec instance.
 - '/version': When enabled, provides version number for the application served by this pzsvc-exec instance.
 - '/help': Provides the Service Endpoint data available here.